Lemn Sissay: Younger self 'would never have believed' OBE honour

 He went on to fight a 34-year battle with Wigan Council to get hold of his records and settled a court case against the authority over his treatment.

-Speaking after his investiture at Windsor Castle, he said when people get honours, "they usually say, 'I can not wait to tell my mum or dad, because that will make them proud'".
+Speaking after his investiture at Windsor Castle, he said when people get honours "they usually say 'I can not wait to tell my mum or dad, because that will make them proud'".

 "I did not have that and that is a direct result of my story - but that is just the way it is and it has an even more profound effect upon me in lieu of family," he said.